tl-its-umich-edu/ar-sandbox/Unity/2019.1/firebase-test/readme.md

 ## Object Placement

-In the app, the user can place sticky notes on walls, floors, and ceilings.
-This works by using AR Foundation to detect surfaces.
-The SurfaceDetection.cs script gets information about the surface such as position, rotation, and distance away from the user.
-The ARNoteCreation.cs script is sent that data and uses it to position the Placement Indicator prefab in the scene, letting the user know where a sticky note object will be placed.
-After the user types something into the feedback textbox and presses the place button, the ARNoteCreator.cs script will create a new Note prefab object and place it where the indicator prefab is located.
+In the app, the user can place sticky note objects on any flat surface.
+This is done by detecting those flat surfaces with AR Foundation, finding the spot the user is looking at, saving the position and rotation data, and then using that object to position the sticky note when the user wants to place one down.
+The surface detection is done in the SurfaceDetection.cs script and the note object creation and repositioning is done with the ARNoteCreation.cs script.

 ## Image Recognition

-When the user scans a certain QR code with the app, content related to it will appear.
-It does this by using image recognition provided by AR Foundation.
-Images are defined beforehand in the Tracked Images folder.
-The ReferenceImageLibrary asset contains the information about what images to look for, what their names are, and their measurements.
-An AR Tracked Image Manager is attached to the AR Session Origin object in the main scene, where it holds the image library.
-Anytime that an image defined in the library is in view of the device camera, it will trigger the ImageTrackingHandler.cs script which is also attached to the AR Session Origin.
-This script then loads a prefab based on the name of the detected image into the main scene for the user to see.
+The user can scan certain QR codes to make content appear.
+This is done by using AR Foundation's image recogintion to detect what qr code the user is scanning and where to place the content.
+The ReferenceImageLibrary asset in the Assets/Tracked Images folder contains what images to look for and is attached to the AR Session Origin object so that detection happens when the scene is running.
+There is also a script called ImageTrackingHandler.cs attached that determines the name of the image detected and loads content accordingly.

 ## Sending Caliper Analytics

 When the user performs certain actions, the app will send caliper events to the Unizen Data Platform (UDP).
 Templates for the events are stored as scripts in the resources folder under CaliperEvents.
-When the user does an action that causes an action to be sent, the CaliperEventHandler.cs script is called, which loads a template, fills it out with data from the app, converts it to a JSON string, and sends it as a POST event to a URL with a bearer token for authorization.
+When the user performs an action that triggers and event, the CaliperEventHandler.cs script loads a template, fills in data from the app, converts it to a JSON string, and sends it as a POST event to a URL with a bearer token for authorization.

 ## Sending Data with Firebase

 When the user places a note, data about that note is stored in a Firebase database.
-Most of the heavy lifting is done with the Firebase Unity SDK.
-Whenever the app wants to send data to the Firebase database, it calls the FirebaseHandler.cs script to traverse the JSON data tree and place the data.
+Most of the work is done with the Firebase Unity SDK.
+Whenever the app wants to send data to the Firebase database, it calls the FirebaseHandler.cs script to traverse the Firebase JSON data tree and store the data.

 ## Retrieving Data with Firebase